Restaurant in Sankt Margarethen im Lavanttal, Austria

 What should a first-timer know about Reiterhof Stückler?

 - This is a destination restaurant on a working rural estate, not a city dining room.
-Drive to get there, plan for a full evening rather than a quick meal, and treat the booking as you would any serious restaurant visit: confirm in advance, arrive on time, and let the kitchen set the pace.
+Drive to get there, plan for a full evening rather than a quick meal, treat the booking as you would any serious restaurant visit: confirm in advance, arrive on time, let the kitchen set the pace.
 The creative menu format rewards guests who aren't in a hurry.

 What are alternatives to Reiterhof Stückler in Sankt Margarethen im Lavanttal?